 Design Thinking for Social Change – Learn how to create social change using the design thinking process.
 This is an interactive course that features participation and engagement from the students to maximize the learning experience.
 (3 credits)

-Peer Mentorship and Leadership – Plan and practice leadership through peer mentorship theory.
+Peer Education & Leadership – Plan and practice leadership through peer mentorship theory.
 Practice facilitation strategies to become an effective mentor and leader.
 (3 credits)

 YEAR 3 – PRACTICE

 Apply the leadership skills and knowledge you have developed while creating positive change.
 Become a peer mentor or a preceptor for our program.
 This may be the most impactful experience you have during your time on campus.
 This is a rare opportunity for formal leadership, and it will grow your leadership skills greatly by allowing you to support and manage a group of 15-20 first-year students.

 Professional Development Sprint – Participate in activities/workshops that focus on networking, building a competitive resume, and interview skills to make sure you’re prepared for what comes next.

 You will apply the skills and knowledge you learned in Blue Chip to a program-wide scale.
 Year 4 is designed to allow you to leave your legacy with Blue Chip.
 You will also develop the personal and professional skills needed for a smooth transition from college into your career.